Star Wars: Armada

 Command your fleet, win the battle, and play your part in the Galactic Civil War!

-Star Wars: Armada is an epic two-player game of tactical fleet battles in the Star Wars universe.
+Star Wars: Armada is an epic two-player game of tactical fleet battles in the Star Wars galaxy.
 Massive Star Destroyers fly to battle against Rebel corvettes and frigates.
 Banks of turbolasers unleash torrential volleys of fire against squadrons of X-wing and TIEs.
 As Rebel and Imperial fleets collide, it is your job to issue the commands that will decide the course of battle and, ultimately, the fate of the galaxy.

 © & TM Lucasfilm Ltd.